- Swedish Railway Models

 - Rietze produces a model of the S328DT in “Åström Resor” livery

 This is a series of low-floor buses from the Solaris Urbino series designed for public transport, produced since 1999 by the Polish company Solaris Bus & Coach in Bolechowo near Poznan in Poland.
 Since 2010 there is being produced a hybrid version.
 Several were introduced in Stockholm, but they have all been taken out of service due to a number of defects.

 - VK Modelle produced three buses in SL livery, on routes 2 (Slussen), 44 (Skansen), and 59 (Centralen).
 They also produce a similar model of the Trolleybus that is in reliable service in Landskrona.

 The T815 was first introduced in 1987.
 Later subsequent models are collectively known as the T8 series.
 It was available as 30, 40 and 45 foot length versions.
 Some of their bodies are built upon Volvo and Scania chassis, among others.

 - Limo Cars has produced the T815 in a promotional “Acron” livery.
 The model on the FLMJ has been modified (authentically) with the Volvo diagonal line across the grille!

-Lorries are a little easier than buses, in that in most cases chassis and body are built by the same manufacturer, rather like cars.
+Lorries were a little easier than buses to identify, in that in most cases chassis and body are built by the same manufacturer, rather like cars.
 Throughout this section, we will group the lorries together by type irrespective of formation.
 There are two manufacturers of lorries in Sweden, Scania and Volvo.

 - A ‘Rigid’ lorry is one where the cab (where the driver sits) and the cargo area are on the one same chassis.